rustfs/docs.rustfs.com/docs/en/installation/macos/index.md

 ---
-title: "Installing RustFS on macOS"
+title: "Installing RustFS on MacOS"
-description: "This document primarily explains the quick startup method for RustFS on macOS"
+description: "This article mainly explains the quick startup methods for RustFS on MacOS"
 ---

-# Installing RustFS on macOS
+# Installing RustFS on MacOS

-On macOS, you can use three methods for installation:
+On MacOS, you can use three methods for installation:
 1. Docker
 2. Graphical one-click startup package
 3. Binary package

-> This document primarily explains using the RustFS **graphical one-click startup package** for quick RustFS startup.
+> This article mainly explains how to use the RustFS **graphical one-click startup package** to quickly launch RustFS.

 ## 1. Preparation

 Please understand:

-> **Graphical startup mode** only supports single node single disk mode, more suitable for development, debugging and testing environments.
+> **Graphical startup mode** only supports single-node single-disk mode, more suitable for development, debugging, and testing environments.

-1. For detailed introduction about startup modes, please refer to [Startup Modes](../mode/);
+1. For detailed introduction about startup modes, please refer to [Startup Modes](../linux/index.md#mode);

 2. Download the installation package, modify permissions, and start.